ZugenLiu/knowledgebase/big-data-analytics/big-data-analytics.md

 Descriptive analytics is very powerful for *understanding the current state of affairs* and for *developing the hypothesis* to anticipate where business problems and opportunities may lie.
 It helps us answer the question, what happened?
 [3]

+**Example**

+*Dataset:* San Francisco Crime Classification at Kaggle

+1. Frequency of Crimes in San Francisco [Link](https://www.kaggle.com/benhamner/sf-crime/frequency-of-crimes-in-san-francisco/code)

+2. Establish the hypythesis that two events happening exactly at the same time and place is not so rare...Multiple arrests?
+Probably.
+Multiple crimes?
+Maybe.
+[Link](https://www.kaggle.com/luventu/sf-crime/title)
+3. Finding out importance of address features such as
+    1. the timing in terms of minute, hour and year are critical
+    2. the collocated-crime feature scores surprisingly high
+    3. the spatial coordinates are useful
+    4. the total number of crimes in a steet is an important indicator, as well as some of the log-ratios
+    5. the month is not particularly essential, presumably as seasonal information can be recovered from the week.
+[Link](https://www.kaggle.com/dollardollar/sf-crime/importance-of-address-features/code)
+4. Looking at history of crime.
+[Link](https://www.kaggle.com/swbevan/sf-crime/a-history-of-crime-python/code)
+5. Exploring and Visualizing Data
+    1. Some of the crime categories appear to have a higher variaiton per day than others.
+    2. Some crimes seem to occur more often on weekends.
+For example drunkennes and driving under the influence.
+[Link](https://www.kaggle.com/christophmichel/sf-crime/exploring-and-visualizing-data)
+6. Crime density by location [Link](https://www.kaggle.com/dbennett/sf-crime/test-map/code)
+7. SF Crime Dashboard using tableau [Link](https://www.kaggle.com/sanghan/sf-crime/crime-map-viz)
+8. Cluster of crimes near Hall of Justice [Link](https://www.kaggle.com/rapidminer/sf-crime/cluster-of-crimes-near-hall-of-justice)
+9. San Francisco Crime Map [Link](https://www.kaggle.com/tyz910/sf-crime/yet-another-map)

 ## Diagnostic analytics
 Diagnostic analytics helps you understand why it happened.
 It provides the reasons for what happened in the past.
 This type of analytics typically tries to *go deeper into a specific reason or hypotheses* based on the descriptive analytics.